Practical and accurate density functionals for transition-metal heterogeneous catalysis: Introduction

-In recent years, there have been significant developments in non-self-consistent (NSC) DFAs~\cite{simImprovingResultsImproving2022a}, in which orbitals and densities are obtained self-consistently with one functional and the energy is evaluated in a one-shot manner using another.
-This approach has been successful for molecular systems~\cite{songExtendingDensityFunctional2023}, where the meta-GGA SCAN~\cite{sunStronglyConstrainedAppropriately2015c} functional evaluated with Hartree-Fock orbitals (SCAN@HF) has shown strong performance for noncovalent interactions~\cite{kaplanHowDoesHFDFT2024,kimExtendingDensityCorrectedDensity2025} and reaction barriers~\cite{kaplanUnderstandingDensityDrivenErrors2023}.
+In recent years, there has been significant interest in non-self-consistent (NSC) DFAs~\cite{simImprovingResultsImproving2022a}, in which orbitals and densities are obtained self-consistently with one functional and the energy is evaluated in a one-shot manner using another.
+This approach has been successful for molecular systems~\cite{songExtendingDensityFunctional2023}, where the meta-GGA SCAN~\cite{sunStronglyConstrainedAppropriately2015c} or r$^2$SCAN functional evaluated with Hartree-Fock orbitals [(r$^2$)SCAN@HF] has shown strong performance for noncovalent interactions~\cite{songExtendingDensityFunctional2023,kaplanHowDoesHFDFT2024,kimExtendingDensityCorrectedDensity2025} and reaction barriers~\cite{kaplanUnderstandingDensityDrivenErrors2023}.
 More recently, this accuracy has also been demonstrated for solid transition-metal oxides by combining hybrid variants of r$^2$SCAN with separate exchange admixtures (r$^2$SCANX@r$^2$SCANY)~\cite{gopidiReducingSelfInteractionError2025}.
-NSC-DFAs have been less studied for surfaces, particularly transition metals, although one notable example is the dissociation of O$_2$ on Al(111), where HSE03-1/3x@RPBE was used to reproduce (self-consistent) HSE03-1/3x at lower costs~\cite{gerritsDensityFunctionalTheory2020c,breeDissociativeChemisorptionO22024}.
+NSC-DFAs remain largely unexplored for surfaces, particularly catalytic transition-metal surfaces.
+The only reported examples are CO adsorption, where PBE@PBE+U~\cite{patraRethinkingCOAdsorption2019a} was shown to reproduce earlier DFT+U results correcting its site preference~\cite{kresseSignificanceSingleelectronEnergies2003,soiniDFT+UmolMethodIts2014}, and O$_2$ dissociation on Al(111), where HSE03-1/3x@RPBE was able to reproduce self-consistent HSE03-1/3x at reduced computational cost~\cite{gerritsDensityFunctionalTheory2020b,breeDissociativeChemisorptionO22024}.

+In this work, we extend the NSC-DFA framework to catalytic transition-metal surfaces.
+We introduce a hybrid and double-hybrid NSC-DFA within this framework that addresses key deficiencies of (self-consistent) semilocal DFAs.
+Unlike prior applications to insulators that used HF densities, we employ GGA DFAs, which are more appropriate for metallic systems while being computationally efficient.
+Specifically, we generate these densities (and orbitals) from the BEEF-vdW~\cite{wellendorffDensityFunctionalsSurface2012a,studtCOCO2Hydrogenation2013,medfordAssessingReliabilityCalculated2014} DFA, a dispersion-corrected GGA designed for metal surfaces.
+From the BEEF-vdW orbitals, we construct a hybrid DFA evaluated non-self-consistently (hBEEF-vdW@BEEF-vdW) with one additional free parameter for the fraction of screened (short-range) exact exchange.
+We also construct a double-hybrid extension (dhBEEF-vdW@BEEF-vdW) with a second free parameter for the fraction of RPA correlation (see Methods).
+The parameters of these NSC-DFAs are empirically optimized on a small curated set of seven experimental adsorption energies (Supplementary Section~\ref{si-sec:opt_process}).